 Don't let a bad sock ruin a good shoe.
 As you're breaking in your running shoes, make sure you're also wearing proper running socks — opt for synthetic technical fabrics like polyester with cooling technology for hot summer runs or wool blends for wintertime.
 Avoid cotton, because once it gets wet and sweaty, it'll stay that way.
 No one likes sloshy shoes, chafing, or blisters.

-So, are these the right shoes?
+So, are these the right running shoes to break in?

 Once your new shoes have gotten some use, pay attention to how they make you feel.
 Blisters, pain, or any type of discomfort are signs that you may not be running in the best shoe or the correct size.
 Running is a full-body workout, so pay attention to any unusual discomfort in the rest of your body, too.